How Much Does a Structural Engineer Cost in the UK?

 Do I need a structural engineer for a load bearing wall removal?

 Yes.
 Building Control will ask for structural calculations for the new beam that replaces the wall.
-A structural engineer provides these.
+A structural engineer provides these — a builder cannot.

 How much does a structural report cost?

 Most reports sit between £500 and £2,000.
-Simpler issues are at the lower end, complex movement or subsidence can push the fee higher.
+Simpler issues are at the lower end, complex movement or subsidence pushes the fee higher.

 How long does a structural engineer visit last?